adamejhonrey/znir/README.md

-# znir
-Zone Name Integrated Registry | With Zalely and JhnRy
+# ZNIR - Zone Name Integrated Registry
+## The future of internet with ZNIR and its own browser software.

+This README file is not yet finished.
+Please visit here again later.